manisharan77/Tesla-x-GME-Stock-Data-Analysis-/README.md

 "Extracting and visualizing historical stock and revenue ata for Tesla
 ## Table of Co
-- Question 1: Use yfinance to Extract Stock Data (Tesla)
+- Question 1: Use yfinance to Extract Stock Data (T
-- Question